STIXProject/stixproject.github.io/documentation/security/index.md

 ---
-layout: getting_started
+layout: flat
-title: Suggested Practices
+title: Security Considerations
 ---

 <p class="alert alert-danger"><strong>UNDER DEVELOPMENT:</strong> This guide is still under development.
 Please consider that it may be both inaccurate and/or incomplete.</p>